How to prepare an income statement | 7 uses for your startup

 You see more than just revenue on an income statement.
 They take the guesswork out of determining your taxable profits — helping you avoid potential penalties — and play a crucial role in maintaining your startup’s good standing with tax authorities.

-6. Tracking Business Growth
+6. Tracking business growth

 Comparing income statements from various periods allows you to trace growth trends, seize opportunities, and spot potential snags in your startup’s journey.
 This insight is vital for making strategic tweaks and charting the course for your startup’s future.